Collaborations

 This isn’t charity work—it’s justice work.
 By getting proximate to those who are suffering, our Neighbor Care Neighbors gain insights crucial for transformation and co-liberation.
 They embody our core values of interdependence, love, and generosity while building the beloved community where everyone’s voice matters.

 This calling isn’t for everyone, which is why we curate our volunteer network mindfully.
-If you’re drawn to ending relational poverty and isolation while potentially making a profound difference in someone’s life, reach out to Tom to learn more about our next training session.
+If you’re drawn to ending relational poverty and isolation while potentially making a profound difference in someone’s life, reach out to us to learn more about our next training session.

 Neighbors’ Table